bradchristie/taminations-flutter/assets/c2/checkpoint.md

 # Checkpoint \<anything> by \<anything>

-From any appropriate formation: The centers of each side (shown in black below) do Call #1, and, if it ends in a box, there is a mandatory axis change.
+From any appropriate formation: The Centers of each side (shown in black below) do Call #1, and, if it ends in a Box, there is a mandatory axis change.
-The remaining outside dancers slide inward, and the new centers do Call #2 and stay in the center.
+The remaining Outside dancers slide inward, and the new Centers do Call #2 and stay in the center.

 >